-There appears to be an awful lot of confusion around e-cigarettes and the health impacts of vaping, not only for those who choose to vape, but those around them too.
+There appears to be an awful lot of confusion around e-cigarettes and the health impacts of vaping around child, not only for those who choose to vape, but those around them too.
 Parents are especially concerned when it comes to the health of their children and how they could be impacted and influenced by vaping.

 Here we consider e-cigarettes and vaping, and how they could potentially impact children.